Walking for Weight Loss Tips for Best Fat Burn

 Running is great for the fit with strong knees.

 Get started by working up to the time you want to reach.
 Don’t go after heart rate, speed or even incline until you get the time in.
-Continuous walking, time, in the end is what will get you thin.
+Continuous walking time in the 135-150 heart rate zone, in the end, is what will get you thin.

 - Make sure you have good walking shoes.
 If yours aren’t great, get new ones or get new inner soles.